SD 976, H.1037: An Act concerning the use of certain insurance underwriting guidelines pertaining to dogs harbored upon the insured property

 Sponsor: Senator Anne Gobi, Representative Lewis

-Take Action: Contact your state representative and state senator and ask them to support this bill.
+Take Action: Contact your state senator and ask them to co-sponsor this bill.
 Not sure who represents you?
 Visit www.wheredoivotema.com.

 An increasing number of homeowners have been denied insurance because they own a particular breed of dog that has been chosen by the insurance company as a high risk.
 Insurance is denied for many breeds regardless of the lack of any past history of biting.

 Policies that target specific breeds discriminate against responsible dog owners who properly train and socialize their dogs.
 The ramifications of these policies for animal shelters are that potential adopters may be unwilling to adopt certain breeds and dogs are brought to shelters because the owner was unable to obtain insurance.
 Lives are lost and families broken because of ineffective policies.

 In 2012, the legislature recognized the irrelevance of dog breed in assessing the risk posed by dogs by passing a comprehensive law that strengthened the state’s dangerous dog law while prohibiting municipalities from discriminating against dogs based on breed — because no such legislation has ever proven effective at reducing dog bites.
 It is time for the same standard to be applied to the insurance industry.

 MSPCA believes that the focus any entity– including insurance companies – should be on the prevention of all bites regardless of the breed of dog.